 Nuovo Record post in focus.
 You can still see some hairline scratches here.
 There’s probably another 30 minutes worth of polishing to do to it.

 For comparison, the picture are the very top of this tutorial is this seatpost post.
 It took me a good hour or so to get it shined up to a mirror-like finish.
 No matter how poor-off your stem or post is, a little bit of work can make it look a lot better.

-Now, if you have a NOS or new stem, you can simply remove the anodizing and go right into polishing it with Simichrome.
+Now, if you have a NOS or new stem, you can remove the anodizing and polish it with Simichrome.
 I’ve gotten NOS stems to a mirror-like finish in 30 minutes.
-From here on out, all it’ll take is 5 minutes buffing the polished parts with a soft cloth to restore their finish.
+From here on out, all it’ll take is 5 minutes of buffing the polished parts with a soft cloth to restore their finish.
 Not bad.

 Hope this helped.
 Feel free to comment on your experiences, post your before and after pics and offer constructive criticism on my procedure.
 For shits and giggles, maybe I’ll post a video of me polishing a NOS Cinelli 1a stem.